Landlord gas safety certificate Guidance 2021

 You must install a carbon monoxide alarm in every room which contains a fossil fuel-burning appliance.

-You are also required by regulation to instal a carbon monoxide alarm in a room that is used for accommodation in which solid fuel is used.
+You are also required by regulation to install a carbon monoxide alarm in a room that is used for accommodation where solid fuel is used.

 So, if there is a fireplace or a wood-burning stove, it’s essential to have one in the same room.

 The only exemption to this rule is if the open fire is purely decorative and is unusable.
-In which case, you will probably not need a Carbon Monoxide alarm.
+In this case, you will probably not need a Carbon Monoxide alarm.

 Further Information